ob3rnard/Tw-Sti/README.md

 Code in support of the IACR ePrint Archive [ePrint:2021/1384](https://eprint.iacr.org/2021/1384):

 > **Log-S-unit lattices using Explicit Stickelberger Generators to solve Approx Ideal-SVP**
-> Olivier Bernard, Tuong-Huy Nguyen, Andrea Lesavourey and Adeline Roux-Langlois
+> Olivier Bernard, Andrea Lesavourey, Tuong-Huy Nguyen and Adeline Roux-Langlois

 This work is supported by the European Union PROMETHEUS project (Horizon 2020 Research and Innovation Program, grant 780701).